JCharante/flow/contribute.md

 * When you need to use a branch, use the naming scheme `#{issue_number}`.
 This will lead to branch names `#3`, `#23`, `#245`
 * **Don't commit directly into the master branch**
+* When you add or modify a route in the restful api, you **must** update swagger in a future commit, and link to the commit page on github from swagger.

 ## Style